faizahmedfarooqui/nestjs-rabbitmq-task-manager/README.md

 # Task Manager

-This is a simple task manager that allows you to run CRUD against task table.
+This is a simple task manager that allows you to run CRUD against task table using HTTP as well as WebSocket.io.

 It is built using NestJS and TypeORM, and it uses RabbitMQ for event-driven communication between microservices.